GregoryGreen/CyclisticBike-Share/README.md

 **Business Objective**

-Through a targeted marketing approach, to increase revenue by converting casual riders into annual members.
+Through a targeted marketing approach, to improve revenue by converting casual riders into annual members.

 **Business Task**